sdash77/arcgis-python-api/tests/README.md

 ## ./\_test\_runners

-This module contains all the Python code needed to run the specified unit/notebook/etc. tests and output the XML to the correct location..
+This module contains all the Python code needed to run the specified unit/notebook/etc. tests and output the XML to the correct location.

 ## ./unit/sanity